larsid/tangle-hornet-api/README.md

 | GET | `/message/{index}/{maxMessages}` | Get a maximum number of messages from the last hour, using a specific index. |
 | POST | `/message` | Create and submit a new message. |

+You also can use the files in the [`apiClientFiles`](./apiClientFiles/) directory to import all routes into your API Client.

 ### POST Body Examples

 #### Routes